Body Type Guide

 It's commonly accepted knowledge that many women want to appear to have an evenly proportioned hourglass shape.
-The hourglass figure is idealized by men and women in our culture and women do all sorts of things to alter their bodies to look like they have an hourglass figure.
+The hourglass figure has been idealized for centuries by both men and women in our culture.
+Sadly, women have done all sorts of things to alter their bodies to look like they have an hourglass figure.
 In fact, it was not too far back in fashion history when women wore binding corsets to give them an unnaturally tiny waist.

 The images we see in fashion magazines of models are unrealistic, but you already know that.
 In fact, nearly all images shown in mass media are manipulated using Photoshop--sometimes the changes are so drastic that the models don't even recognize themselves!
 This is why AbbeyPost has recently signed the Brave Girls Alliance Heroes Pledge, promising accurate and realistic depictions of women's bodies (and no extreme photo manipulation!) in our advertising.